Today we are going to discover the most beautiful Divi sites in the food sector!

-We now move on to Louisiana, where Danielle and Jason Martin have opened a seafood store: Pearl's Seafood Market.
-They offer not only the services of a fish shop, but also a restaurant section.
+We now go to Louisiana, where Danielle and Jason Martin have opened a seafood shop: Pearl's Seafood Market.
+They offer not only the services of a fish market, but also a restaurant.

-The reception of their site opens on a slider and continues with a small presentation on a background of waves in paralax.
+The homepage of their site opens with a slider and continues with a small presentation on a background of waves in paralax.

-The colours - yellow, blue-green and brown - blend surprisingly well.
-They contribute to the originality of the site, as is also the case for the angular fonts without MS and the effects of wear or frost on some backgrounds.
+The colours - yellow, blue-green and brown - work surprisingly well together.
+They contribute to the originality of the site, as do the angular fonts without MS and the wear or frost effects on some of the backgrounds.

-As far as content is concerned, it goes straight to the point with rather short but effective pages.
+As for the content, it goes straight to the point with rather short but effective pages.
 The emphasis is on menus and product lists.

-I was astonished that there was no contact form, but after all it's a decision that makes sense for a convenience store.
-The emphasis is therefore on location and telephone.
+I was surprised at the lack of a contact form, but after all it is a decision that makes sense for a local business.
+The emphasis is on location and telephone.
 A google map is of course integrated in the contact part of the site.

 Examples of food sector sites #9: Cider Tonic

-Let's take one last detour to Australia!
-Cider Tonic is a cider vinegar eBoutique.
-It is produced according to the principles of permaculture (this method of organic and sustainable agriculture is quite widespread in Australia, because it was invented there).
+Let's take one last diversions to Australia!
+Cider Tonic is an e-shop for cider vinegar.
+It is produced according to the principles of permaculture (this organic and sustainable farming method is quite widespread in Australia, as it was invented there).

 The smartphone version of the site is particularly successful.
-This is also true for the computer version, but much less so for the tablet version: the home menu overflows on two lines and takes up too much space.
-Apart from this small defect that does not concern all users, it is a no-fault.
+This is also true for the computer version, but not so much for the tablet version: the home menu spills over two lines and takes up too much space.
+Apart from this small flaw, which does not concern all users, it is a flawless site.

 The gold colour on a white background evokes both cider and luxury products.
-This is fortunate because we are here at the crossroads of these two categories.
+This is fitting, as we are at the crossroads of these two categories.

-As for the WooCommerce store, it integrates discreetly and efficiently into the site.
+As for the WooCommerce shop, it integrates with the site discreetly and efficiently.